canturk/qmtoolbox/README.md

  - First, creates output directory and data file names.
  - Second, checks whether the data for 1/f noise exist in the current directory.
  If not, it generates them using (S13).
- - Third, simulates the measuremetn trajectory and generates data.
+ - Third, simulates the measurement trajectory and generates data.
  - Finally plots the figure as shown in "qtrajectory_sample_result.png" and stores in the directory.